Do you want to know how to get out of a solar PPA or solar lease contract?

 Can I Cancel My Solar Lease Contract After Installation?

 After installation, you may notice that your lease payment is more than your original utility bill.
-That could be due to improper sizing or the solar lease “escalator clause” that allows the company to raise your payment by 3-5% annually.
+That could be due to improper sizing or the solar lease “escalator clause” that allows the solar utility providers to raise your payment by 3-4% annually.

-- Cancel within the pre-installation time period stated on the contract.
+• Cancel within the pre-installation period stated on the contract.
 This time frame may be different from one leasing company to another, but you can expect it to be around 30 days after signing a contract.

 How to Get Out of a Solar Lease After Installation?